Cooking Up a Storm

 I did not bother to ask other friends to come over.
 COVID Angst; they are cautious, especially now that the second wave of the virus has begun in Vienna.

-It was the first time I was cooking dinner at home after a long spell.
-I spend the days at Walter’s garden house, rain, and shine, where a couple of friends come regularly, and when they come over, there’s an eternal flame burning in the proper kitchen where Walter does his cooking and baking, and I outside, at the dirty kitchen.
-It was seldom that the garden didn’t have a guest.
-It is not an exaggeration that Walter’s garden house is the only house in the garden community that pulsates with life from Spring to Summer and Fall.
-A neighbor and her dog would come and join us whenever she sees something was going on when we were around.
-She and her dog have become familiar characters at Walter’s.
-She would decline when offered food or a glass of something refreshing like wine but repeat it, and she would accept the offer.
-“If you insist,” she would say but would ask for a fill-up each time.
+It was rare for the garden not to have a guest.
+It is no exaggeration to say that Walter’s garden house is the only house in the garden community that pulsates with life from Spring to Summer and Fall.
+A neighbor and her dog would come and join us whenever she saw something was going on when we were around.
+She and her dog have become familiar features at Walter’s.
+She would decline when offered food or a glass of something refreshing, like wine, but would repeat the offer and accept it.
+“If you insist,” she would say, but would ask for a fill-up each time.
 Talk of Austrian modesty!

-And like my friend Cynthia who cannot go to sleep unless her kitchen is back to its pristine condition after boiling a pot of tea, I have learned how to keep my kitchen tidy while cooking up a storm, and most of all, I have learned not to go to bed without freezing a bagful of rice.
+And like my friend Cynthia, who cannot go to sleep unless her kitchen is back to its pristine condition after boiling a pot of tea, I have learned how to keep my kitchen tidy while cooking up a storm, and most of all, I have learned not to go to bed without freezing a bagful of rice.
 They are lifesavers.

 As always, a nice read!